What John Cox doesn’t want to talk about in his race for California governor

 Shortly before announcing his own brief run for president in 2006, Cox told conservative activists that he opposed abortion in all circumstances, including rape and incest.
 He has said in past interviews and a book that his views were shaped by learning that his mother, who was raped by his biological father, would have terminated her pregnancy had abortion been legal then.

-Shupe wrote that Cox has “been endorsed by the California ProLife Council,” but “will uphold the law.”
+Shupe wrote that Cox has “been endorsed by the California ProLife Council” but “will uphold the law.”
 In California, with its staunch support for abortion rights, legislators long ago passed a law that would protect abortion access in the state if Roe v.
-Wade is reversed.
+Wade were to be reversed.

 Garry South, a Democratic strategist who managed Gray Davis’ election to the governor’s office in 1998, said he considers Cox’s main talking points “less prioritization and more obfuscation.”
 Cox is trying to avoid giving Newsom fodder that could be used to excite Democrats, he said, and in liberal California, outrage over a bipartisan issue like gas prices is his best bet.